-Other California statutes and legal authority may affect your rights as a creditor.
-You may want to consult with an attorney knowledgeable in California law.
+Other California Statues and legal authority may affect your rights as a creditor.
+You may want to consult with an attorney knowledgeable in California Law.

 YOU MAY EXAMINE the file kept by the court.
 If you are a person interested in the estate, you may file with the court a Request for Special Notice (form DE-154) of the filing of an inventory and appraisal of estate assets or of any petition or account as provided in Probate Code section 1250.
 A Request for Special Notice form is available from the court clerk.

 16935 W. Bernardo Dr. #155